 edge of the road.
 A copy of the ordinance

-here.
+is available here.
 The Village Council has modified its

 enforcement of the ordinance.
 The resolution pertaining